Skip to Content (press ENTER)

 Innovative Treatments in Disorders of Consciousness (ITDC) Grant Program

-Spaulding Rehabilitation, in collaboration with the Curing Coma Campaign, announces the following funding opportunity to generate and initiate disruptive ideas in the treatment of patients with disorders of consciousness.
+The Rehabilitation Outcomes Center at Spaulding in collaboration with the Curing Coma Campaign administers the following funding opportunity to generate and initiate disruptive ideas in the treatment of patients with disorders of consciousness.

 This award funds projects that create infrastructure to enable prospective multicenter RCTs and/or evaluate biologically plausible treatments.
 Acquisition of pilot data for larger multicenter studies is a key aim of this initiative.